ronaldseoh/Anemll/README.md

 > [Note]
 >The first time the model loads, macOS will take some time to place it on the device.
 Subsequent loads will be instantaneous.
 Use Ctrl-D to exit, Ctrl-C to interrupt inference.

+> [!Note]
+> The unit tests rely on Core ML.
+On systems without Core ML (such as the Codex VM) they are skipped during collection.

 ## Installation